jayabhargav-jb/CarrE/README.md

-# CarrE Server Side
+# CarrE Client Side

 - Make a virtual environment and install the required packages.
-- Run the controller_server script in src folder.
+- Run the controller_client script in src folder.